 On December 5, 1933 the 21st Amendment was ratified, ending prohibition after nearly 15 years.

 On January 16, 1919, the eighteenth amendment to the United States Constitution was ratified.
 The final triumph of the temperance movement, whose followers believed alcohol caused immoral behavior and various social ills, it called for the prohibition of the “manufacture, sale, or transportation of intoxicating liquor” in the United States.

-Chicago’s huge boom in organized crime was led by Al Capone, perhaps the most famous gangster ever.
+This crime wave was most evident in cities such as Chicago, where illegal bars, called “speakeasies,” were a common sight.
+These bars were often protected by corrupt police officers, and thus patrons had little fear of being punished for their actions.
+Chicago’s huge boom in organized crime was led by Al Capone.
 Capone was the leader of a $60-million-a-year illegal liquor ring.
 This running of alcohol was often punctuated by violence.
-The most striking example of this was known as the St. Valentine’s Day Massacre of 1929, when four members of Capone’s gang, disguised as police officers, shot down seven members of a rival gang.
+The most striking example of this was the St. Valentine’s Day Massacre of 1929, when four members of Capone’s gang, disguised as police officers, shot down seven members of a rival gang.

 Because of these unintended results, public opinion began to change from prohibiting alcohol sales to legalizing them again.
 In 1933, America was in the midst of the Great Depression and Franklin Roosevelt became President.
 He knew the country needed immediate relief and a plan for recovery in the future.
 FDR pledged to help the “forgotten man at the bottom of the economic pyramid.”
 His plan was known as the New Deal, and he began implementing it as soon as he came to office.